-The carrying value of cash and cash equivalents, restricted cash, trade receivables, prepaid expenses and other accounts receivable, trade payables, employee and payroll accruals and accrued expenses, and other accounts payable approximate their fair values due to the short-term maturities of such instruments.
+The carrying value of cash and cash equivalents, restricted cash, short-term bank deposits, trade receivables, short and long term bank loans, prepaid expenses and other current assets, trade payables, employee and payroll accruals and accrued expenses and other current liabilities approximate their fair values due to the short-term maturities of such instruments.

-Assets measured at fair value on a recurring basis as of December 31, 2017, December 31, 2016, and June 30, 2016 are comprised of money market funds, foreign currency derivative contracts and marketable securities. (see Note 4)
+Assets measured at fair value on a recurring basis as of December 31, 2018, 2017 and 2016 are comprised of money market funds, foreign currency derivative contracts and marketable securities (see Note 4).

-The Company applies ASC 820 ("Fair Value Measurements and Disclosures"), with respect to fair value measurements of all financial assets and liabilities.
+The Company applies ASC 820 "Fair Value Measurements and Disclosures", with respect to fair value measurements of all financial assets and liabilities.